slavenf/sfl-library/README.md

 // Now use vector vv but never change its contents.
 ```

+## About segmented vector

+`sfl::segmented_vector` is a sequence container similar to `std::vector` but
+with the different storage model.
+The storage of `sfl::segmented_vector` consists of a sequence of individually
+allocated arrays of size `N` which are called *segments*.
+The size `N` is specified at the compile time as a template parameter.
+Elements of `sfl::segmented_vector` are not stored contiguously in the memory,
+but they are stored contiguously within a segment.
+This is very similar to the storage model of `std::deque`.
+Unlike `std::deque`, `sfl::segmented_vector` allows fast insertion only at
+its end.
+`sfl::segmented_vector` does not have interface compatible with `std::deque`.
+Interface of `sfl::segmented_vector` is compatible with `std::vector`, except
+the `data()` member function, which does not exist.

 # Requirements

 The only requirement is C++11 compiler or newer.